Irrationality of degenerations of Fano varieties: Preliminaries

 \subsection{Fano fibrations}

 Let $(X, B)$ be an lc pair over a variety $Z$.
 We say that $(X, B)$ is \emph{log Fano over $Z$} if $-(K_X + B)$ is ample over $Z$.
 If $Z$ is a point, then $(X, B)$ is called a \emph{log Fano pair}.
 In this case, if $B=0$, then $X$ is called a \emph{Fano variety}.

-A morphism $(X, B) \to Z$ from an lc pair $(X, B)$ is a \emph{log Fano fibration} if $(X, B)$ is log Fano over $Z$ and the underlying morphism $X\to Z$ is a contraction.
+A morphism $(X, B) \to Z$ from an lc pair $(X, B)$ is a \emph{log Fano fibration} if $(X, B)$ is log Fano over $Z$ and the underlying morphism $X\to Z$ is a contraction; moreover, if $B = 0$, we call $X\to Z$ a \emph{Fano fibration}.
 A \emph{klt log Fano fibration} $(X, B)\to Z$ is a log Fano fibration with $(X, B)$ klt.
 In this case, if $B=0$, we call $X\to Z$ a \emph{klt Fano fibration}; see \cite[\S 3]{BirkarLoginov}.